-I’m sure you’ve heard this stat: more than two million blog posts go live every single day.
+I’m sure you’ve heard this stat: more than four million blog posts go live every single day.

 And that’s just talking about blogs.
 You don’t even want to start contemplating total online content including emails, landing pages, product pages, podcasts, and social media.